-Funeral services for Eugene Ran-1 to Meridian when he was four years erford college at Weatherford and later went to Huntaville Normal.
+Funeral services for Eugene Ran-; to Meridian when he was four years erford college at Weatherford and later went to Huntaville Normal.

 He saw service with the Bosque county volunteers in the Spanish-American war, and after the war returned to Meridian where he was admitted to the bar.
-He practiced there until 1907 when he moved to During his several years Austin. of practice in Meridian, Mr. Pedigo was a law partner of Chief Justice C. M. Cureton of the Texas supreme court.

-Mr. Pedico is survived by his widow, Mrs. Alice Lomax Fedigo, whom he married in 1901, and a son, John Pedigo of Austin.
-At the time of his death, Mr. Pedigo was an attorney for the Gulf Refining company.
-He also was a member of the 33rd legislature, a ek and Guiton Morgan.
-Mr. Pedigo was born at St. Joe.
-Knights of Pythias, Travis County
+He practiced there until 1907 when he moved to During his several years Austin. of practice in Meridian, Mr. Pedigo was a law partner of Chief Justice C. M. Cureton of the Texas supreme son, John Pedigo of Austin.
+At the time of his death, Mr. l'edigo was an attorney for the Gulf Refining company.
+He also was a member of the 32rd legislature, a ck and Guiton Morgan.